Range Assessment & Range assessors

 - Help clubs respond to planning applications with a potential impact on a range

 - Answer queries related to planning issues

-Clubs will be asked to complete a short survey on their facilities to enable Archery GB to build a picture of the number of clubs that meet the minimum standard of the facility strategy.
+Clubs are asked the first question about whether the range complies with the Rules of Shooting.
+After this, they are asked to complete a short survey on their facilities, to enable Archery GB to build a picture of the number of clubs that meet the minimum standard of the facility strategy.

 Registering a Range

 To register a range you must have admin access to your club/county/region, through your members’ portal.
 Each club can have three people from the committee registered with admin access, so if you have this level of access and wish to add someone else, please contact the Membership Team to update club details (on email@example.com).
 When registering a range, please choose whether or not you wish the range to show on the Archery GB Clubfinder, shown here.
 To show accurately on the Clubfinder, a recognised address and postcode must be selected chosen from the drop-down menu provided online.
 You can also enter contact details for the club.